heathcliff26/turbo-clicker/README.md

 #### Uninstalling

 1. Switch to the installation folder
-2. Uninstall the desktop file by running:
+2. Uninstall by running:
 ```bash
 ./install-desktop.sh -u
 ```
-3. Delete the installation folder.
+1. Delete the installation folder.

-### Flatpak

-The app can be installed from [flathub](https://github.com/flathub/io.github.heathcliff26.turbo-clicker)

 ### RPM
 TODO?